lpego/ExperNet/README.md

 ## What does what

 ``scripts/rename_copy_imgs.py`` renames images in a way that is more amenable for FFMPEG and subsequent processing.
-It creates *one folder per day of recording* (named after the first image recorded that day) and copies all images for that day in that folder, renaming them in the process.
-It also creates a ``file_mapping.csv`` with the old, non-renamed file names and their corresponding new name.
+It creates *one folder per day of recording* (named after the day of recording) and copies all images for that day in that folder, renaming them by appending a sequential number at the end (index starts back at 1 for each new day of recording).
+It also creates a ``file_mapping.csv`` with the old, non-renamed file names and their corresponding new name, so that you can always go back and find at what time a picture was taken.

 ``scripts/rename_move_imgs.py`` does the same as above but moves the images, not copies.